6 Best Substitutes for Graham Crackers

 Common ways to use Graham Crackers:

-2. Pie crust: Crushed graham crackers can be mixed with melted butter and used as a base for pie crusts.
+- Pie crust: You can mix crushed graham crackers with melted butter and use as a base for pie crusts.
 They work particularly well for desserts like cheesecake or key lime pie.

-4. Cracker crusts: Graham crackers can be crushed and used as a base for various desserts and sweet treats.
+- Cracker crusts: You can crush Graham crackers and use as a base for various desserts and sweet treats.
 They make a great crust for ice cream cakes, fruit tarts, or dessert bars.

-5. Dessert layering: Graham crackers can be layered with other ingredients to create a no-bake dessert like a refrigerator cake.
+- Dessert layering: You can layer Graham crackers with other ingredients to create a no-bake dessert like a refrigerator cake.
 Alternating layers of graham crackers, whipped cream, and fruit or pudding create a delicious and easy-to-make dessert.

-6. Baking ingredient: Crushed graham crackers can be incorporated into baked goods like cookies, muffins, or bread.
+- Baking ingredient: You can use crushed graham crackers in baked goods like cookies, muffins, or bread.
 They can provide a layer of added texture and flavor.

 Overall, graham crackers offer a crunchy and slightly sweet taste that works well in both sweet and savory recipes.
 This makes them a versatile ingredient in the kitchen.